awsdocs/amazon-emr-management-guide/doc_source/emr-fine-grained-cluster-access.md

 ## Example Identity\-Based Policy Statements for Clusters<a name="emr-cluster-access-resourcetag"></a>

-The examples below demonstrate identity\-based permissions policies that are used to control the actions that are allowed with EMR clusters\.
+The following examples demonstrate identity\-based permissions policies that are used to control the actions that are allowed with EMR clusters\.

 **Important**
 The `ModifyInstanceGroup` action in Amazon EMR does not require that you specify a cluster ID\.
 For that reason, denying this action based on cluster tags requires additional consideration\.
 For more information, see [Denying the ModifyInstanceGroup Action](emr-cluster-deny-modifyinstancegroup.md)\.